RamblingCookieMonster/RamblingCookieMonster.github.io/_posts/2015-06-08-Trust-but-Verify.md

 One of the more terrifying lines I hear nowadays is the old "oh, that will just be a couple lines of code!"

 You might trust your code.
 You might trust your environment.
-Regardless, you should always ask yourself "what could go wrong," and verify your expectations.
+Regardless, you should always ask yourself *what could go wrong?* and verify your expectations.
 You might just save yourself, your employer, and your customers a major downtime, a massive data breach, or the many other potential outcomes that occur when we make assumptions.